aarhusstadsarkiv/flower/workflows.md

 1. Most recent Backup-file ("{date}_backup_oas.csv" or "{date}_backup_entities.csv").

 **Tasks:**
-1. Parse backup-file into json
-2. For each entry (record or entity), run each QA-task:
+1. For each json-parsed entry in (record or entity) backup-file, run each QA-task:
     1. if resticted by privacy, test that no binary files are referenced by a href.
     2. if creator equals "Ib Hansen", test that ophavsret equals "All rights reserved"
+    3. ...
 3. Optional.
 If QA fails, then add registration to errorlist
 4. Optional.
 Save any errorlists to "qa_files_path"